NACLab/ngc-learn/docs/museum/hierarchical_sc.md

   <img src="https://github.com/Faezehabibi/ngc-learn-faeze/blob/b11197849c6e8d6dd956a6d1834960e1e3553ccd/docs/images/museum/hgpc/hgpc_model.png" width="550" title="Hierarchical Predictive Coding System">
 </p>

+### How to make an arbitrary hierarchichal predictive coding model with number of layers, layers size, activation function, and input patches and theis       shapes and strides (horizontall and vertical) as hyper parameters.
+### How to make overlapping patches with arbitraty patch shape and arbitraty overlap size and apply gaussian filter to natural images.

 ### Image Patching for the Input Layer in an Single Predictive Coding Network
 <p align="center">